-The leaves standing in deep shade are always oriented perpendicular to the incident light, allowing an average positive mass balance even with a BFI = 5 or more.
+The leaves standing in deep shade are oriented perpendicular to the incident light, allowing an average positive mass balance even with a LAI = 5 or more.

 A detailed production analysis by direct measurements of CO2 assimilation of beech at the site was carried out by Schulze (1970).
-A single daily variation is shown in ◘ Fig. I-23.
+A single day measurements are shown in ◘ Fig. I-23.
 It could be deduced that the production of sun and shade leaves per dry weight is the same during the entire vegetation period because the shade leaves remain active longer in autumn (◘ Fig. I-24).

-Fig. I-23 Diurnal patterns of important microclimatic and ecophysiological parameters of sun and shade leaves of beech in the Solling on a fair-weather day (modified after Ellenberg et al. 1986).
+Fig. I-23 Diurnal course of important microclimatic and ecophysiological parameters of sun and shade leaves of beech in the Solling on a fair-weather day (modified after Ellenberg et al. 1986).

 If the illumination falls permanently below a certain light minimum, the respiration of the leaf is no longer compensated by photosynthesis, substance losses occur, the leaf turns yellow and is shed.
-This light minimum, expressed in % of full daylight, varies from one tree species to other.
-A distinction is made between shade woods with a very dense crown and low light minimum (1.2% for beech) and light woods with a light crown and high light minimum [birch (Betula) and aspen (Populus tremula) 11%].
+This light minimum, expressed in % of full daylight, varies from one tree species to the other.
+A distinction can be made between shade woods with a very dense crown and low light minimum (1.2% for beech) and light woods with a light crown and high light minimum [birch (Betula) and aspen (Populus tremula) 11%].
 In between are maple (Acer) and oak (Quercus).
 This light minimum in the canopy need not coincide exactly with the light minimum that must be exceeded for tree seedlings to grow on the forest floor, but the values do go in parallel.
 Beech seedlings manage with little light, birch seedlings need at least 12 to 15% of daylight.

 ◘ Fig. I-24 Annual patterns of diurnal balances of CO2 gas exchange of beech and spruce (modified after Ellenberg et al. 1986).